 Here are some of the most used performance incentive plans for small businesses:

 #1: Profit Sharing:

-    Profit sharing is one of the most common performance incentive plans used by either small and large companies.
+Profit-sharing is one of the most common performance incentive plans used by either small and large companies.

-    Simply put, with this performance incentive plan, the company gathers the funds based on a specific percentage of its

-    annual pre-tax profit.
-I always recommend that my clients base the profit share on the increase of profits over the

-    previous year.
-At the end of the year, each employee will get a percentage of this fund depending on their base salary
+Simply put, with this performance incentive plan, the company gathers the funds based on a specific percentage of its annual pre-tax profit.
+I always recommend that my clients base the profit share on the increase in profits over the previous year.
+At the end of the year, each employee will get a percentage of this fund depending on their base salary or wage.

-    or wage.

-    One of the disadvantages of using the profit-sharing system is that even the employees who have a poor performance are

-    rewarded.
-The solution can be using a hybrid of this approach; take the entire profit sharing pool and distribute

-    bonuses according to each team member’s individual performance.
+One of the disadvantages of using the profit-sharing system is that even the employees who have poor performance are rewarded.
+The solution can be using a hybrid of this approach; take the entire profit sharing pool and distribute bonuses according to each team member’s individual performance.